lc-eu2cloud/SAP-C01-NOTES/README.md

  * Ideal Outcomes
    * fast performance for all field workers (not limited by systems organization uses)
    * when required, deploy necessary operations into new regions quickly (provisioned/de-provisioned based on business needs;automation & usage-based billing)
-   * low base infrastructure cost (allocate most of limited funds towards animal care) whilst able to scale & rapidly grow when required
+   * low base infrastructure cost (allocate most of limited funds towards animal care) while able to scale & rapidly grow on demand
-   * Utilize agility to leverage real-world events such as social media campaigns at short notice to draw attention to disasters or other issues worldwide (rapid provisioning)
+   * utilize agility to leverage real-world events (ie rapid provisioning: launch social media campaigns at short notice to draw attention to disasters or other issues worldwide)
    * create solution architectures that support emerging technologies (IoT, Big Data, Machine Learning, analytics, etc.)
    * use automation to allow business to focus on core staff that deliver on the organization's mission; minimized costs for IT, legal, finance, & minimized need for additional IT staff